 Starting in 2002, there was a major push within the North American zoo community to increase the export of wild-caught polar bears from Canada to zoos in the United States, but after the species was listed under the US ESA in 2008, this was no longer allowed (Laidlaw, 2010).
 Consequently, the Manitoba government partnered with the Assiniboine Park Zoo, providing CN\$15 million to establish a "polar bear conservation center."
-This facility's publicized mission was to conduct conservation research and serve as a waystation for rescued polar bears cubs to be "rehabilitated" before being sent on to a life in captivity.
+This facility's publicized mission was to conduct conservation research and serve as a waystation for rescued polar bears cubs to be "rehabilitated" for a life in captivity.

 After the conservation center was constructed, the Assiniboine Park Zoo then opened its Journey to Churchill exhibit, which was stocked with bears collected from the wild (Laidlaw, 2014).
 Other Canadian and international zoos are encouraged to acquire orphaned polar bear cubs from this facility.
 In addition, between 2000 and 2009, the Manitoba government issued permits for a release program for orphaned polar bear cubs, which placed the orphans with free-ranging mothers with only one natural cub.
 The program had mixed results that were more promising than most zoo reintroduction programs, but the dataset was too small to be conclusive.
 The primary problem with assessing the success or otherwise of this program was associated with the lack of technology at the time to monitor the bears after release without stressing the animals.
 After releasing only six orphaned cubs, the Manitoba government canceled the program in favor of placing the cubs in permanent captivity.
-In 2018, Manitoba officials acknowledged that they were running out of suitable zoos for orphaned cubs and would need to consider other options.
-Zoocheck Canada is funding a study to look at options for orphaned polar bear cubs, including, among other ideas, revisiting the surrogacy program with improved GPS tracking technology.
+In 2018, Manitoba officials acknowledged that they were running out of suitable zoos for orphaned cubs and would need to consider other options (Rob Laidlaw, personal communication, 2023).
+Zoocheck Canada funded a study to look at options for orphaned polar bear cubs, including, among other ideas, revisiting the surrogacy program with improved GPS tracking technology.
+The study's release was delayed by the COVID-19 pandemic, but should be published sometime in 2023.

-Despite zoo efforts to increase the number of polar bears in captivity in Canada, other zoos have been more sensitive to the issues regarding captive polar bear welfare and have taken steps to address these concerns (see endnote 267).
+Despite zoo efforts to increase the number of polar bears in captivity in Canada, other zoos have been more sensitive to the issues regarding captive polar bear welfare and have taken steps to address these concerns (see endnote 321).

-271. Laidlaw (1998).
+325. Laidlaw (1998).

-272. See Continuing Consolidation of the Statutes of Manitoba (CCSM) c.
-P94 (2002), available at http://web2.gov.mb.ca/laws/statutes/ccsm/p094e.php.
+326. https://web2.gov.mb.ca/laws/statutes/ccsm/pdf.php?cap=p94.

-273. However, many of the regulations governing the placement of these orphan cubs were still woefully insufficient-for example, two bears can be placed in an enclosure only 500 square m (5,380 square ft) in size and the regulations only require a "comfortable" temperature rather than the Arctic temperatures to which the bears are adapted.
+327. However, many of the regulations governing the placement of these orphan cubs were still woefully insufficient-for example, two bears can be placed in an enclosure only 500 square m (5,382 square ft) in size and the regulations only require a "comfortable" temperature rather than the Arctic temperatures to which the bears are adapted.
 Even indoor facilities for polar bears cannot economically provide a temperature much below 10 °C (50 °F).
-A species supremely adapted to cope with temperatures well below freezing must live in perpetual Arctic summer when held in indoor enclosures (Rose et al., 2017).
+A species supremely adapted to cope with temperatures well below freezing must live in perpetual Arctic summer when held in indoor enclosures (Rose $\it{et al.}, 2017$).

-Manatees, Dugongs, and Sea Otters
+Sirenians and Sea Otters.

-274. The manatee exhibit at SeaWorld Orlando apparently does not use chemicals to maintain water clarity or sanitation; therefore, sea grasses and a variety of fish are maintained in the enclosure.
-The number of manatees in the exhibit varies; all are acquired through rescues, and most are in the process of being rehabilitated for eventual release.
+328. The manatee exhibit at SeaWorld Orlando apparently does not use chemicals to maintain water clarity or sanitation; therefore, sea grasses and a variety of fish are maintained in the enclosure.
+The number of manatees in the exhibit varies; all are acquired through rescues, and most are in the process of being rehabilitated for eventual release (Rose, personal observation).
 See also Walsh and Blyde (2017).

-275. Walsh and Blyde (2017).
+329. Walsh and Blyde (2017).